-In Germany political youth education is legally incorporated in 'youth work' and is named according to §11 of the Children- and Youth Welfare Act (KJHG 2014) as its first central theme.
+In Germany, political youth education is legally incorporated in 'youth work' and is named according to §11 of the Children- and Youth Welfare Act (KJHG 2014) as its first central theme.
 This results in the specific history to the act prior to its first reading in 1990, when youth work was mainly regarded as youth education.
 While during the 1970s and 1980s nearly all youth work was centered around demands on political education and was thus politicized completely, nowadays we have to deal with the contrary effect.
 Political education has been drawn into the wake of professional applicability.
+This tendency reveals the neo-liberal aspects of nowadays education.
 Staff has turned to everyday pragmatism and no longer takes part in local youth political debates (Scherr/Sturzenhecker 2014, p.
 374).
 In the following part the contemporary concept of political youth education well be displayed.

 1.2 Knowledge, judgement, action as the triad in political youth education

-The so called triad of political youth education can be seen as a basic consent.
-It contains these subgoals: to impart knowledge, to enable judgement and to encourage participation.
+The so-called triad of political youth education can be seen as a basic consent.
+It contains these sub goals: to impart knowledge, to enable judgement and to encourage participation.
 This triad can be found in relevant theoretical literature and is also prominently placed in the Children- and Youth plan of the German government (BMFSFJ 2012) thus indicating the encouraged practice: „Political education shall impart young people’s knowledge about society, state, European and international politics including politically and socially important developments in the fields of economy, culture, technology and science.
 It shall enable forming judgement on social and political events and conflicts, enable to claim one´s rights as well as to discharge one´s tasks, assume responsibility towards fellow citizens, society and nature and encourage participation in the creation of free and democratic social and state order (BMFSFJ 2012, p.
 141).
 Political education only takes full effect when opinions and judgements are developed or changed, supported by the newly gained insight and on the basis of already existing competences.
 This kind of positioning to selected political questions intends to encourage the participants to action and to intervene in political thus public space.
 This does not only refer to political committees or forums but to any kind of public expression of opinion.

 Admittedly this triad is claimed to be consensus but at least the order has to be looked upon as out dated.
 The current approach in seminars and projects puts action orientation at the beginning accompanied by acquisition of knowledge and judgement.
 Particularly action oriented media relations show ways to encourage youths to address a topic, line out their position and put it forward to a limited public via their interest in media and technology.
 Biographically acquired opinions and judgements often form the initial point or fish hook for seminars if firm attitudes and prejudices are questioned and screened.